-- 2.3.2.1: Understand the relationship measurement and the number of units needed to measure the length of an object. - 2.3.2.2: Demonstrate an understanding of the relationship between length and the numbers on a ruler by using a ruler to measure lengths to the nearest centimeter or inch.
+- 2.3.2.1: Understand the relationship between the size of the unit of measurement and the number of units needed to measure the length of an object. - 2.3.2.2: Demonstrate an understanding of the relationship between length and the numbers on a ruler by using a ruler to measure lengths to the nearest centimeter or inch.